 The small intentional steps you take daily can help you develop a more resilient faith overtime.

 If you are ready to be proactive to grow your faith this year, here are 11 innovative ways you can do just that along with some Bible Verses About Faith!

 This post may contain affiliate links.
 You can read my full affiliate disclosure here.

-How To Grow Your Faith
+How To Grow In Faith

 Not too sure where to even begin when it comes to the Bible and growing your faith?
-Spending time with God doesn’t need to be complicated.
+Spending time with God and growing in faith doesn’t need to be complicated.
 Here is one method you could try: start off your quiet time with prayer and then read a passage (there are lots of scripture writing plans on Pinterest which you can choose from), chapter of the Bible or even a devotional.

 Write out what you have learned from it or even how it applies to you.You can later then close off your time with God with a closing prayer.
 In my closing prayer I usually incorporate what I have learned and ask God to help me apply this to my life.
 For example, if I read about patience, I would ask God to help me be a bit more patient daily.
 Start off with a simple practice like the above that works for you and you can later tweak this to fit your needs, adding other creative Bible study methods such as Bible Journaling.